yousefheroo028/yousefheroo028/README.md

 <!--Intro start-->
-- 🔭 I’m currently atudying at **Faculty of Computers and Artificial Intelligence**.
+- 🔭 I’m currently studying at **Faculty of Computers and Artificial Intelligence**.

 - 🌱 I’m currently learning **How to think in best way for least effort**.